HarveyPrew/DJSetFiller/README.md

-# recsys2018
+# Usage
-The code was adapt from [RecSys 2018](https://github.com/VasiliyRubtsov/recsys2018) The third place solution in RecSys Challenge 2018 by Avito team.
+The code was adapted from [the third place solution in RecSys Challenge 2018](https://github.com/VasiliyRubtsov/recsys2018).

-To start it is necessary folder 'data' with data in json and input.json file.
+To start it is necessary to have a folder 'data' with data in json and an input.json file.

 The order of execution:
 1) json_to_dataframe.ipynb